Mucyo

 GEORGE FLOYD

-Most of his creations are made during his various trips (to Africa, America, Asia and Europe) where he immerses himself into the local experience in order to absorb his surroundings as much as possible before paying tribute to the country’s history, culture or people with his pieces.
+Most of his creations are made during his various travels (Africa, America, Asia and Europe) where he immersed himself in the local experience in order to soak up as much of his environment as possible before paying homage to the history, culture or people of the country through his pieces.

-With his paintings, Mucyo immediately captures our eyes and invites us to embrace a striking presence, strong and brief, an anonymous face or a graceful movement.
+And through his painting, Mucyo immediately captures our gaze and invites us to embrace a presence, strong and brief, striking a look, an anonymous face or a graceful movement.

 MUCYO merges the codes between contemporary art and street art.
-It exploits various cultural influences and transcends historical, mythological, iconic, ethnic, philosophical references….
+He exploits various cultural influences and transcends historical, mythological, iconic, ethnic, philosophical references…

-He imposes his design on the canvas while letting it appropriate its own light in perfect mastery, thus creating intense, impactful and above all unique works.
+He imposes his design on the canvas while letting it appropriate its own light in perfect mastery, thus creating intense, striking and above all unique works.

 It is perhaps because his works escape him that Mucyo can work the same model on several dozen canvases.
-Is he obsessed with a specific version of his model that he is trying to achieve? by all the versions it can create from the same model?
+Is he obsessed with a specific version of the model he is trying to obtain? by all the versions he can create of the same model?
 How far must he go to free himself from these faces or characters that haunt him?

 « Beyond the humanism and the strong integrity of THE Great Muhammad Ali, I wanted to represent the fight of the life of the champion of the people...